You must submit your cleanup site sampling data electronically through our Environmental Information Management (EIM) system.

 Working on site cleanups that need Ecology's input or review?

-Enter electronic information into the Environmental Information Management (EIM) system.
+Enter your electronic environmental monitoring data into the Environmental Information Management (EIM) system.
 This is our public database of environmental monitoring data for air, water, soil, sediment, aquatic animals, and plants.

 What is EIM and how do I use it?